XPav/jtoanalysis/readme.md

 # Ideas
 ## Count useless points

-### No bombs
+### No bombs/mines/desvices
 * Trajectory Simulator with no bombs
-* Delayed fuses with no bombs
+* Delayed fuses with no devices
-* Skilled Bombadier with no bombs
+* Skilled Bombadier with no devices
-* Andrasta with no bombs
+* Andrasta with no devices
-* Genius with no bombs
+* Genius with no devices
 * Cad Bane with no devices

 ### No movable arc
-* Hotshot Gunner with no movable Arc
+* Hotshot Gunner with no movable arc
-* Agile Gunner with no movable Arc
+* Agile Gunner with no movable arc
-* Bistan with no movable Arc
+* Bistan with no movable arc
-* Han with no movable Arc
+* Han with no movable arc

 ### No Lock
 * FCS with no Lock (not sure if this possible)